dddrrreee/cs140e-22win/labs/4-uart/README.md

 just using GPIO.
 (You can do the same for other protocols as well, such as I2C, that are built-in to the pi's hardware.)

-Wiring up the software UART is fairly simple:

-  1. You'll need two GPIO pins, one for transmit, one for receive.
-     Configure these as GPIO output and inputs respectively.
-     To keep things simple, we just re-use the pins from the hardware uart.

-     If you get ambitious we can give you a second tty-usb device and you can use that!

-  2. Connect these pin's to the CP2102 tty-usb device (as with the hardware remember that `TX` connects to `RX` and vice versa).
-  3. Connect the tty-usb to your pi's ground.  ***DO NOT CONNECT TO ITS POWER!!***

-  4. When you plug it in, the tty-usb should have a light on it and nothing should get hot!

 As described in
 [UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter)